Ionaru/typeorm-utils/README.md

 new QueryLogger(Debug('my-app'));
 ```

-The above code will log queries to `my-app:QueryLogger`.
+The above code will log queries to `my-app:typeorm-utils:QueryLogger`.